lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 To check if a new analysis-method works as intended it is often a good idea to use it with a random walk in different simple energy landscapes (A flat energy, harmonic well, double well).
 In this project you would develop a 'Reader' that produces random trajectories.

+For analysis of molecular data a comparison against random data can be very useful for several reasons.
+The first is that we want to test if our analysis can distinguish between a simulation and random noise.
+It can also be interesting to see what general analysis methods like Principle Component Analysis produce with [random data](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.62.8438).

+The first random trajectory generator would just be a random walk in 3N dimensions (N is the number of particles in the simulation to compare to).
+The second would be to implement langevin dynamics in either predefined energy landscapes and/or arbitrary ones.
 Langevin dynamics in a energy landscape are close to the conformational dynamics of proteins, see [1].
-As a first start you could implement a integrator for langevin dynamics and later have the trajectory 'reader' use the integrator to dynamically generate the trajectory.
+As a first start you could implement a integrator for Langevin dynamics and later have the trajectory 'reader' use the integrator to dynamically generate the trajectory.

+Please note that this project does require a background in statistical phyics or mathematics.

 [1] Robert Zwanzig.
 Nonequilibrium statistical mechanics.
 Oxford University Press, 2001